List of cancelled Virtual Boy games

 The Virtual Boy is a 32-bit tabletop video game console developed and designed by Nintendo.
 The system, released in July 1995 in Japan and August 1995 in North America, had an exceptionally short lifespan due to its poor critical and commercial reception.
-It was discontinued in December 1995 in Japan, and in August 1996 North America.
+It was discontinued in December 1995 in Japan, and in August 1996 in North America.
 With game development generally taking longer than this, many game cancellations resulted from its short lifespan.
+Some games that were fully completed at the time of cancellation have later seen release through both official and unofficial channels.
 This list documents games that were confirmed for release for the Virtual Boy at some point, but did not end up being released for it.

 Games

 There are currently ' games on this list.
 (Note: This number is always up to date by this script.)